stuartpittaway/diyBMSv4/ModuleV490-AllInOne/README.md

 The pick and place file (CPL file) contains the part placement for this chip by default.
 No further changes are required, except to double-check the order screens from JLCPCB.

 Do not install part U6.

+*This option has been tested by the author as working*

 ## Cell voltages upto 4.50V maximum